 Governance and Decision Processes

-How key decisions are made is a process — many times, that process may be informal, one-off, and only tangentially supported by data.
+How key decisions are made is a process — a process that may span multiple organizations, often with conflicting interests.
+Many times, that process may be informal, one-off, and only tangentially supported by data.
 However, more effective decision processes are thought-out, consistent, repeatable, and informed by appropriate data and analysis.
 And when they are consistent, they can be improved, leading to better outcomes.

 It’s not sufficient just to make good decisions, though — it is as important to be able to track the outcomes of strategic choices, as well as actions taken to implement those decisions.
 Appropriate metrics should be agreed on, and targets specified, when the decisions are made (or as soon as possible).